 They start with the basics.
 An obit's lede covers the who, what, where, and when.
 Its second paragraph explains the cause of death, along with the confirmation source, a requirement since the NYT mistakenly published an obit about a still-living Russian ballerina.
 The majority of an obit tells the story of a life, within word-count ranges of 400 to 15,000 words, which was the length of Pope John Paul II's obit.

 The team at the Times says their obits aren't always news as much as newsworthy.
 For example, obit writer Bruce Weber is shown preparing an obituary about William P. Wilson.
 Who?
 Wilson was newsworthy because he applied Max Factor Creme Puff makeup on JFK before his historic first televised debate with Richard Nixon.
-An estimated 77 million Americans watched the debate which most believe put Kennedy on the trajectory to victory by a margin of one-tenth of one percent.
+An estimated 77 million Americans watched the debate which most believe put Kennedy on the trajectory to victory, albeit by a margin of one-tenth of one percent.
 Interestingly, those who listened to the debate on the radio thought Nixon won.
-Weber watches a black and white video of the debate, and ad-libs majestically about Kennedy's trim suit, poise and charm; and then sniggers about Nixon's shifty eyes, flop sweat and ill-fitting suit.
-The NYT's liberal leanings pervade even its obituaries.
+Weber watches a black and white video of the debate, and ad-libs majestically about Kennedy's trim suit, poise, tan, and charm; and then sniggers about Nixon's shifty eyes, flop sweat, and ill-fitting suit.

 Most of the interview segments with Weber are shot at his desk, except for a couple of trips to the coffee machine to help with deadlines.
 There is no small irony that Keith Richards' memoir, aptly titled Life, sits on his desk.
 Part of Richards' rock and roll lore was his prodigious appetite for drugs and alcohol which put him at the top of the "rockers most likely to die" list for many years.
 He's now 73.